Azure-Samples/cognitive-services-speech-sdk/scenarios/csharp/dotnetcore/captioning/readme.md

 Input options include:

 - `--input FILE`: Input audio from file.
 The default input is the microphone.
 - `--format FORMAT`: Use compressed audio format.
-Valid only with `--file`.
+Valid only with `--input`.
 Valid values are `alaw`, `any`, `flac`, `mp3`, `mulaw`, and `ogg_opus`.
 The default value is `any`.
-To use a `wav` file, don't specify the format.
-This option is not available with the JavaScript captioning sample.
+You should not use this option with a `wav` input file.
+Using a compressed audio format is not available with the JavaScript captioning sample.
 For compressed audio files such as MP4, install GStreamer and see [How to use compressed input audio](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-use-codec-compressed-audio-input-streams).

 Language options include: